mxtommy/Kip/README.md

 **Tools**

 Linux, Macs, Pi or Windows dev platform supported
-1. Install the latest Node version
+1. Install a version of NodeJS.
+Known to work with Node V10.24 and NPM 6.14.
 2. Download you favorite coding IDE (we use the free Visual Code)
 3. Create your own GitHub Kip fork and configure your IDE source control to point to this Fork (With Visual Code, GitHub support is built-in)